iascchen/mCotton/docs/my_city.md

 ## Create A My City instance （on mCotton）

-1. Please Click the menu if “AppKits”, and look for “Smart City” , then click the Button “Assemble to My Devices”.
+1. Please Click the menu of “AppKits”, and look for “Smart City” , then click the Button “Assemble to My Devices”.
 Give your new device a name.

 	![city_01.png](city_01.png)
 	![city_02.png](city_02.png)